Our Horses are Eager to Make Your Acquaintance

 First Right of Refusal: While we hope to place our horses in homes where they can spend the rest of their lives, we do understand that unforeseen circumstances can arise.
 If you ever find yourself in a situation where you can no longer care for a horse adopted from PFF, your adoption agreement requires that you contact us to schedule a time where we can collect the horse from your property and bring them back to PFF for re-adoption.
 Adoption fees are non-refundable and will not be returned in the event that the horse is returned to our facility.

 Donate a Horse: Prairie Fire Farms occasionally accepts horses for donation when the owner can no longer care for them.
-Donated horses may be re-homed or become lesson horses for our current programs.
+Donated horses may be re-homed or become part of our riding lessons and educational programs.
 The owner must provide current coggins, veterinary records, registration papers (if applicable), and photographs of the horse in order to complete the donation form.